tadejsv/dev-container-repo/README.md

     docker run --rm -d --name alba --gpus all --ipc=host -u $(id -u) -p 8888:8888 -v "$(pwd)":/workspace tadejsv/ml-docker:pytorch
     ```

-    This command will make Jupyter Lab availible on your machine at [https://localhost:8888](https://localhost:8888), with the password `getrekt`.
+    This command will make Jupyter Lab availible on your machine at [https://localhost:8888](https://localhost:8888), with the password `alba`.

+    If you want to understand what the docker options here do, how to run Jupyter Notebook instead of Jupyter Lab, how to change the password or other Jupyter settings - check out the [configuration](#configuration) section.

 - **Step 3**: When you want to stop the container, execute
     ``` bash
     docker stop alba